timboudreau/acteur/FAQ.md

 The `@HttpCall` annotation indicates that this Acteur is an *http endpoint* - if you're using GenericApplication (if you're using ServerBuilder you are by default) it causes a `Page` subclass to be generated under the hood and be added to the application.

+Some Acteurs you'll write will be endpoints;  others will be used just to handle *part* of processing a request.
+Annotations such as `@Methods` are only meaningful when applied to an endpoint.

 #### Is Acteur MVC?